LensPlaysGames/LensorOS/README.md

 `make` \
 `make bootloader`

-To build the kernel, two methods are currently supported: `Make` and `CMake`. \
-Either way, `cd` to the `kernel` directory of the repository.
+Next, `cd` to the `kernel` directory of the repository.

-To build the kernel with `Make`,  run the following: \
-`make setup` \
-`make kernel`

-To build the kernel with `CMake`,  run the following: \
+To build the kernel, run the following: \
 `cmake -S . -B out` \
 `cd out` \
 `cmake .` \
 `make`

-This will generate a `.efi` file from the kernel source code.
+This will generate a `.efi` file from the kernel source code within the `kernel/bin` directory.

 If you are familiar with CMake, this might look *slightly* strange to you (namely the second `cmake` command). \
 See the [CMake bug](#cmake-bug) section for more details on why it is needed, and maybe you have an even better fix.

-NOTE: One only needs to run `make` for the bootloader, and `make setup` for the kernel, once.
-Following that, simply using the `bootloader` and `kernel` targets respectively will re-build all `.c` or `.cpp` files that have changed.
+NOTE: One only needs to run `make` for the bootloader once. \

-If one needs to recompile headers, there is a make target for ease-of-use: `make rekernel`.
-All this does is run `make clean` followed by `make kernel` under the hood.

-If you would like to debug the kernel, use the `kernel_debug` make target to generate a kernel `.efi` file with debug symbols embedded.
+Following that, simply using the `bootloader` target will be sufficient to build the bootloader.

-If building for real hardware, ensure to remove `-DQEMU` from the Makefile `CFLAGS` variable. \
+If building for real hardware, ensure to remove `-DQEMU` from CMakeLists.txt. \
 This allows for the hardware timers to be used to their full potential (asking QEMU for 1000hz interrupts from multiple devices overloads the emulator and guest time falls behind drastically; to counter-act this, very slow frequency periodic interrupts are setup as to allow the emulator to process them accordingly, allowing for accurate time-keeping even in QEMU).

 #### A bug regarding CMake's ASM_NASM Makefile generation <a name="cmake-bug"></a>